College of Arts & Science & University Studies

 Junior year is a time when you begin to think about your plans after graduation and how you want to use your major.
 Whether you are considering a job or graduate or professional school, here are some important steps to take:

-- Register with Career Services to take advantage of Internship Services and its databases.
+- Register with Career Services to take advantage of the Job & Internship Search databases.

 - Attend the Spring Internship & Career Expo